Keynote Speaker: Dr Joanna Boehnert

 What will happen?

-This one day event will include presentations by a keynote speaker (TBC), parallel discussion sessions and workshops where participants present their initiatives.
+This one day event will include presentation by keynote speaker, Dr Joanna Boehnert (see Keynote section), parallel discussion sessions and workshops where participants present their initiatives.
 It is the intention that all presenters’ essays will be published in the form of symposium proceedings.

 How to get involved?